-If you continue to have difficulty with Secure Connections, VPNs, and AOL, please review steps 1-4 above to be sure you have addressed these issues.
+If you continue to have difficulty with Secure Connections, VPNs, and AOL, please review steps 1-4 in the previous pages to be sure you have addressed these issues.

 These guidelines should allow you to cover the maximum possible area with your wireless router.
 Should you need to cover an even wider area, we suggest the Belkin Wireless Range Extender/Access Point.